 In a lawsuit, you can pursue compensation for your damages, such as medical costs and emotional trauma.
 However, another type of damage available is punitive damages.
 Instead of compensating the injured victim, it’s a punishment against the liable party.
-You’re only entitled to punitive damages if you can provide clear and convincing evidence that the other driver acted with malice, fraud, or willful conduct.
+You’re only entitled to punitive damages if you provide clear and convincing evidence that the other driver acted maliciously, fraudulently, or willfully.

 If a drugged driver caused the death of your loved one, you could sue them for damages.
 North Carolina laws allow a civil lawsuit even if there’s a pending criminal case against the other driver for the car crash.

 The statute of limitations is slightly shorter than lawsuits for car accident injuries.
 To file a wrongful death lawsuit, you only have two years from the date your loved one passed away.